top of page

 Blue Ballot

 Mecklenburg County Democratic Party publishes a list of Democrats who will be on Mecklenburg voters' ballots.
 We call this the Blue Ballot.
-There are 7 Blue Ballots for each district within Mecklenburg County: Huntersville, Charlotte, Pineville, Mint Hill, Davidson, Cornelius, and Matthews.
+In 2024 are Blue Ballots for all of Mecklenburg County, House Districts 98 and 105 and Senate Disctricts 38, 38, 40 and 42.

 Mail-In Voting